Chozen Toguchi: Overview

-Young Chozen
+Early life

 Chozen was raised by his Uncle Sato, as his father died when he was young.
 Early in his childhood, he was trained by Sato in Miyagi-Do Karate and quickly became his best student in his dojo.
 One day, Sato was holding a training session in which he had to repeatedly bang their fingertips into a bucket of sand.
 However Sato realizes that Chozen is cheating as he has placed a small pillow in the sand to soften the blow.
 Sato throws the pillow out and calls Chozen a coward telling him that "a man without honor is no man", and asking him whether he is a coward or a man.
 As he turns away, Chozen sneaks the pillow back into the sand and continues the drill.
 He also developed a friendship with Kumiko, a girl from Tomi Village, as they played hide and seek games together; Kumiko would always find him.
 As he grew older, however, he became more dishonorable and quick-tempered.

+The Karate Kid Part II

-Over a decade later in 1985, Daniel LaRusso and Mr. Miyagi arrive at Tomi Village (Okinawa) as Mr. Miyagi's father is dying.
+In 1985, Daniel LaRusso and Mr. Miyagi arrive at Tomi Village (Okinawa) as Mr. Miyagi's father is dying.
 He tells Daniel that when he was young, he fell in love with a woman named Yukie, who was arranged to marry Sato (his childhood best friend, the son of the richest man in the village, and fellow karate student of his father).
 Upon announcing his intentions to marry Yukie, Sato challenged him to a fight to the death to save his honor.
 Rather than fight, however, Mr. Miyagi left the country, though Sato is still holding a grudge.

 In Okinawa, Mr. Miyagi and Daniel are greeted by Chozen, who takes them to meet Sato rather than to the village.
 Sato then threatens Mr. Miyagi, who dismisses it.
 Sato then allows them to go so that Mr. Miyagi can see his father, but after that he will return.
 Arriving at the village, Miyagi and Daniel are welcomed by Yukie and her niece Kumiko, and discover that Sato owns and runs the village.
 Mr. Miyagi also discovers that Yukie never married Sato because she still loves him.